Community Network Xchange 2022 – Series IV, 29 September 2022

-CNX 2020 saw a new segment called “Voices from the Community”, which showcased short videos from different regions where community networks are deployed.
-These videos highlighted the impact stories, experiences, and local contexts that should be considered in the deployment of community networks.
-These were the videos and case stories that were showcased through the ten days.
+These short videos are from different regions where Community Networks (CNs) are deployed.
+We screened these videos in the past years to highlight the impact stories, experiences, and local contexts that should be considered in the deployment of CNs.

 In Conversation with Senthil Kumar about Open Free Net: In this video, Sethil kumar explains the objective behind setting up this community network, which was to ensure that there is no digital divide across rural areas.
 He also explains why this problem cannot be solved, only by setting up the internet and involves innovations.

 In Conversation with Svetlana Zens from Myanmar Centre for Responsible Business (MCRB): In the video, Ms Svetlana Zens from Myanmar Centre for Responsible Business (MCRB) highlights the issue of the Internet Shut Down case in Myanmar.
 She shares why community networks are important in such areas.